Wesley-SBrown/air_quality_prediction/README.md

     .\venv\Scripts\activate    # For Windows
     pip install -r requirements.txt

-* Make Sure to install the requirements txt file whilst inside the environment ( you can comment out undesired modules )
+* Make Sure to install the requirements.txt file whilst inside the environment ( you can comment out undesired modules )